TempFuser: Learning Agile, Tactical, and Acrobatic Flight Maneuvers Using a Long Short-Term Temporal Fusion Transformer: Experiment

-Fig. \ref{fig:learned_bfm} shows the flight trajectories of our agent against the three different opponents (F-15E, F-16, Su-27) during aerial dogfights.
-The overall results show that our method learned the basic maneuverability of fighter jets and successfully performed faster turning maneuvers through complex combinations of the four control commands to track the opponent.
-Fig. 7 (left) illustrates the result of an episode against an F-15E opponent.
-While the opponent performed with an average turn rate of \SI{7.85}\degree/s (max. \SI{16.80}\degree/s), our agent showed a more rapid average turn rate of \SI{11.18}\degree/s (max. \SI{26.41}\degree/s), enabling it to quickly gain a favorable position and outperform the enemy agent.
+\textbf{Basic and Acrobatic Maneuvers:} Fig. \ref{fig:eval_result} (B) shows the flight trajectories of our agent against the three different opponents (F-15E, F-16, Su-27) during engagements.
+The overall results demonstrate that our method successfully learns to execute complex combinations of basic and acrobatic flight maneuvers\cite{shaw1985fighter}, enabling faster turns and securing an advantage over the opponent.
+Fig. \ref{fig:eval_result} (B, left) illustrates the result of an episode against an F-15E opponent.
+While the opponent performed with an average turn rate of \SI{7.85}\degree/s (max. \SI{16.80}\degree/s), our agent showed a more rapid average turn rate of \SI{11.18}\degree/s (max. \SI{26.41}\degree/s) with a double \textit{'Split-S'} trajectory, enabling it to quickly gain a favorable position and outperform the adversarial agent.

-Furthermore, our agent understands the opponent's complex turns and responds to them with strategic reactive behaviors.
-Fig. 7 (middle) depicts an engagement with the F-16 opponent, which is the same aircraft as our agent.
-When the opponent performed two turning descents, our agent responded by executing a spiral dive with a tighter radius and faster turning speed, eventually winning the engagement by targeting the anticipated area where the enemy was expected to reach.
-As another scenario, Fig. 7 (right) shows the results of engaging an aggressive opponent, the Su-27.
-With superior aerodynamic performance than the F-16, it is capable of executing high-speed complex maneuvers, making pursuit challenging.
-In response, our TempFuser-based agent showed \textit{Flat Scissors}-like maneuvers\cite{shaw1985fighter} against the enemy aircraft, crossing the opponent's trajectory and effectively aiming the fast-moving target aircraft.
+Furthermore, our agent exhibited strategic reactive behavior against the opponent performing complex turns.
+Fig. \ref{fig:eval_result} (B, middle) depicts a scenario with the F-16 opponent, which is the same aircraft as our agent.
+When the opponent performed two turning descents, our model responded by executing a \textit{'Spiral dive'} with a tighter radius and faster turning speed, eventually winning the scenario by targeting the anticipated area where the opponent was expected to reach.
+As another scenario, Fig. \ref{fig:eval_result} (B, right) displays the results against an aggressive opponent (Su-27).
+With superior aerodynamic properties compared to the ownship, the Su-27 performed high-speed flight maneuvers, making pursuit challenging.
+In response, our agent showed the \textit{'Flat Scissors'} aerobatic maneuver, intersecting the opponent's trajectory and effectively targeting the fast-moving aircraft.